Parents

 Absenses

-If your child is absent from school, you are requested to notify your child’s teacher by Class Dojo or notify the office.
+If your child is absent from school, you are requested to notify your child’s teacher by Compass or notify the office.
 If we do not hear from you, you will receive an SMS message by 10.30 saying your child is not at school.

 Attendance